Pulsating active matter

 The order-disorder transition follows $\bar\varepsilon\rho_0 = 2D_\theta$, in line with mean-field arguments for the particle-based dynamics.
 The term proportional to $c$ in Eq.~\eqref{hydro} controls the existence of stationary solutions for $\psi$.
 This highlights how microscopic repulsion induces arrest in hydrodynamics.
 At high density, repulsion gets rapidly enhanced with $\rho_0$, so we take $c\propto\rho_0^n$ for $n>0$.
 The arrested state then arises at large $\rho_0$, and cycling occurs for intermediate density regimes between disorder and arrest, as expected.
 In short, our hydrodynamics reproduces the phase boundaries of the homogeneous states observed for particles [Fig.~\ref{Fig:1}(a)].

 Due to non-linearities, homogeneous profiles are not the only stable solutions.
 In the presence of noise, between cycling and arrested states, the hydrodynamics now systematically reaches steady states with dynamical patterns [Figs.~\ref{Fig:3}(b-c)].
 They are always associated with motile defects constantly forming and merging, reminiscent of defect turbulence [Fig.~\ref{Fig:0}(d)].
-Interestingly, we do not observe waves with non-motile defects in contrast with microscopic simulations, suggesting that density fluctuations, neglected in our hydrodynamics, play an important role in stabilizing such structures.
+Interestingly, we do not observe waves with non-motile defects in contrast to microscopic simulations, suggesting that density fluctuations, neglected in our hydrodynamics, play an important role in stabilizing such structures.